 For each belief you wrote down, flip the script and write it out as if it was a belief that supported you.

 For example, the belief that I’m irresponsible with money becomes I am a savvy custodian of the money I receive.

 Or It’s selfish to be rich when others are struggling becomes It’s selfless to be rich because I will have a greater capacity to give.

 You can also write a letter to the Universe acknowledging and forgiving yourself for your old beliefs, releasing them, and embracing your new empowering beliefs.
-I’ve included a helpful free template for doing this in The Library.

 Now that you are aware of these beliefs, it’s easier to catch yourself in a thought.
 Note when that thought seems to pop up most for you.
 When you catch yourself in an unhelpful thought, ask: